 There are direct bus services that depart from Tokyo, Osaka, Kyoto, and Nagano.

-At 1,500 meters, Kamikochi and the surrounding peaks are all part of Chubu Sangaku National Park
+At 1,500 meters, Kamikochi and the surrounding peaks are all part of the Chubu Sangaku National Park

-Kamikochi is accessible from mid-April until mid-November, but you can snowshoe in during winter
+Kamikochi is accessible from mid-April until mid-November, but you can snowshoe during winter

 Kamikochi is popular throughout its open season but is especially busy during summer holidays from mid-July through to August and on weekends during the autumn foliage season.

 While certain famous destinations can never live up to their hype, Kamikochi is rightfully renowned.
-The fifteen-kilometer valley, with its lush forests, offers stunning views of the surrounding peaks, including the volcanic Mt.
+The fifteen-kilometer (approx.) valley, with its lush forests, offers stunning views of the surrounding peaks, including the volcanic Mt.
 Yakedake.
-The Hotaka Mountain Range dominates the area, and at 3,190 meters, Mt.
-Oku Hotaka is the highest peak in the Northern Alps.
+The Hotaka mountain range dominates the area, and at 3,190 meters, Mt.
+Oku Hotaka is the highest peak in the Northern Japan Alps.

-The bus into Kamikochi arrives at a visitor's center not far from Kappa Bridge, a 36-meter wooden structure spanning the Azusa River.
+The bus into Kamikochi arrives at a visitor's center not far from Kappabashi Bridge, a 36.6-meter wooden structure spanning the Azusa River.
 It's a major Kamikochi landmark, and one of its most popular spots for snapping photos.